 Duplicate page without canonical definition is as follows “Website having pages with similar content without the link tag “rel=canonical” attribute value called duplicate page without canonical.”

 Website content is viewed differently by search engines than by humans.
 Every unique URL is treated as a separate page by search engines.

 And suppose one of your website pages is reachable by more than one URL with the same content.
-In that case, the Google algorithm will consider it as a duplicate version of that page.
+In that case, the Google algorithm will consider it a duplicate version of that page.

 Consequently, Google will choose one URL as the original and most important piece of content and index that.